DeepakVadgama/java-interview/topics/core/java-8.md

         .thenAccept(x -> System.out.println(x))
         .thenRun(() -> System.out.println(“done”));
 ```
-Each above functions have async variant
+Each of the above calls have async variant

 ### CompletableFuture (= Future + CompletionStage)

 Basically provide a call back to the future itself, so that as soon the result is available it can react to it by triggering those callbacks.
-In future we do .get which waits indefinitely for the result.
-In completableFuture we don’t wait.
+In ```future``` the method ```get``` is blocking (waits indefinitely for the result).
+In completableFuture the current thread is not blocked.

-Also, the program itself becomes more fluent and readable.
+Also, the program itself becomes more readable.

 ```java
  CompletableFuture.supplyAsync(() -> getStockInfo(“GOOGL”), executor)   // if executor is not passed it uses internal pool